 - Assigning Lenders: CCBC will not assign any borrowers to a particular lender, as we do not participate in a preferred lender list process.

 - Preferred Lender Guidelines/Disclosures: CCBC will not use a Preferred Lender List.
 Students will be told that they have the right and responsibility to select the lender of their choice.

-The Financial Aid Shopping Sheet is a consumer tool that is designed to simplify information for prospective and current students.
+The College Financing Plan (CFP) is a consumer tool that is designed to simplify information for prospective and current students.
 It assists students and families to make informed decisions about which institution to attend.
-The Shopping Sheet includes information about the estimated costs for that academic year, federal grants, state grants and scholarships, institutional grants and scholarships, student employment availability, and loan options.
+The CFP includes information about the estimated costs for that academic year, including any federal, state, and/or institutional funding.
 In addition, CCBC's graduation rate, loan default rate, and median borrowing amounts are listed.

-Students may access their Shopping Sheet by following these steps:
+Students may access their CFP by following these steps: